bencobley/bencobley.github.io/README.md

 Do not edit `static/index.html`, it will be overwritten by the dynamic generation in `app.py`.

 Edit the URL in `app.py` to your Google Sheets URL.
-Keep the `&output=csv&sheet=content` at the end of the URL.
+Keep the `/export?gid=0&format=csv` at the end of the URL.
+Use `GID` to reference other sheets in the same file.

 Run `app.py` to generate your content from the Google Sheet (generated using [Jinja2](https://palletsprojects.com/p/jinja/) in `templates/timeline.html`).